mrmrs/random-linear-srgb-color/README.md

 console.log(randomLinearSRGBColor(0, 1, 0, 1, 0, 1, 0, 1, true));
 // { red: 0.85, green: 0.37, blue: 0.63, alpha: 0.92 }
 ```

+In the object representation, the returned object contains the following properties:

+red: The value of the red channel (range: 0 to 1 or 0 to 255).
+green: The value of the green channel (range: 0 to 1 or 0 to 255).
+blue: The value of the blue channel (range: 0 to 1 or 0 to 255).
+alpha: The value of the alpha channel (range: 0 to 1 or 0 to 100).
+By adjusting the input parameters and using the useObjectExport parameter, you can control the range of each channel and obtain the color as an object with the respective channel values.

 ## Acknowledgements